 - Getting large dining contractors to purchase local and sustainable food products (contains a procurement element)

-- Comparisons of Real food calculator and Sustainability Tracking Assessment and Rating System (STARS) dining assessments
+- Comparisons of tracking systems such as Real food calculator, Sustainability Tracking Assessment and Rating System (STARS) dining assessments, etc.

 - Cost comparisons of switching from conventional to higher end products